How to Reset Windows 11 without Losing Data and Apps

 To do this, one regular way is clean installation, which works well but usually takes quite a long time.
 Therefore, it’s more recommended to use the built-in Reset PC option.
 But can it help your reset Windows 11 without losing data?

-Reset this PC, inherited from Windows 10, provides you with option to retain data or erase data while resetting Windows 11.
-If you choose to reset this PC with “Keep my files”, it will first put your personal files and settings aside, format Windows partitions to perform a fresh installation, and then place them back.
+For personal files, NO. Reset this PC feature provides you with options to retain data or erase data while resetting Windows 11.
+If you choose to reset this PC with “Keep my files” option, it will first put your personal files aside, format Windows partitions to perform a fresh installation, and then place them back.

-But does this mean it won’t delete any data of yours?
-Not exactly.
-Reset this PC will keep your files in user folders and the programs installed by manufacturer.
-But the changes you made to settings, the apps and drivers you installed won’t be retained.
+However, this feature only keeps files in user folders and the programs installed by manufacturer.
+The changes you made to settings, the apps and drivers you installed won't be retained.

-Therefore, if you want to make sure all your data and apps stay 100% safe, please make a backup before resetting.
+If you want to make sure all your data and apps stay 100% safe, it's more recommended to make a backup before resetting.

-Now I will introduce how to reset Windows 11 and keep personal data with the built-in feature first.
+Now I will introduce how to reset Windows 11 and keep personal data with the built-in feature.

-Another is that you cannot launch Windows 11 properly, then you can hold the power button to turn off the PC on the startup screen, and then turn it on.
+▪ If you cannot launch Windows 11 properly, you can hold the power button to turn off the PC on the startup screen, and then turn it on.
 Repeat this process for 3 times to enter recovery environment, and choose Troubleshoot > Reset this PC.
 The subsequent operations are all the same.

 As we all know, the best way to ensure data integrity is to back up beforehand.
 No matter which way you choose to reset Windows 11, it does not guarantee 100% that your files and applications will not be deleted.
 It is still necessary to develop good backup habit in daily use.